 - Apples (dwarf)

 You can also try growing bulbs and exotic plants as well.
-Be creative, think outside the box.
+Be creative, and think outside the box.

 What Are The Best Containers for Plants?

 Now that you know what plants you can use, let’s discuss options for what to plant in.